python/devguide/gitbootcamp.rst

 Forking CPython GitHub Repository
 ---------------------------------

-You'll only need to do this once.
+You will only need to do this once.

 1. Go to https://github.com/python/cpython.